Regulatory Reference

 Remember Me

 Disclaimer: Kratom: FDA DISCLAIMER: The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
-KRATOM DISCLAIMER: “This product is not available for shipment to the following states: Alabama, Arkansas, Indiana, Wisconsin, Connecticut, Utah; or the following counties: Sarasota County (Florida), San Diego (California), Oceanside (California), Alton (Illinois), Jerseyville (Illinois), Edwardsville County (Illinois), Columbus (Mississippi), Union County (Mississippi), Ascension (Louisiana), Franklin (Louisiana), Rapides (Louisiana)”.
+KRATOM DISCLAIMER: “This product is not available for shipment to the following states: Alabama, Arkansas, Indiana, Wisconsin, Connecticut, Utah, Tennessee; or the following counties: Sarasota County (Florida), San Diego (California), Oceanside (California), Alton (Illinois), Jerseyville (Illinois), Edwardsville County (Illinois), Columbus (Mississippi), Union County (Mississippi), Ascension (Louisiana), Franklin (Louisiana), Rapides (Louisiana)”.
 Our products are not for use by or sale to persons under the age of 21.
-WAAVE ALSO RESPECTS COMPLIANCE IN THE FOLLOWING STATES AND COUNTIES: Ohio, Vermont, Louisiana.
+WAAVE ALSO RESPECTS COMPLIANCE IN THE FOLLOWING STATES AND COUNTIES: Vermont, Louisiana.
 Denver CO, Washington D.C., Newport Beach CA, Malheur County, Parker & Monument (CO), Grant Parish (LA), Franklin (NH) and several other counties in Mississippi.
 We do not ship internationally.
 ID verification is required for shipments to the following states: Florida, Virginia, West Virginia, Colorado, Oregon, South Dakota, Nebraska, Kentucky, Maryland, Tennessee, Mississippi, Georgia, Rhode Island.
 Enhanced Kratom cannot be shipped to Tennessee and Georgia.
 Kratom is NOT used to treat, cure, or mitigate any disease, illness, ailment, and/or condition.
 Please consult your doctor before consuming any new products.
 Kratom has not been tested on pregnant women.
 Please, see the FDA alert 54-15.
 We make no representations as to intended use or suitability for use.
 This product contains chemicals known to the state of California to cause cancer, birth defects, or reproductive harm.
 Specifically nickel, arsenic, and lead.
 For more information please visit p65warnings.ca.gov.
 We do not ship to military bases

 - Botanicals: We respect federal state and city laws, our shipping restrictions are detailed below on the footer and they are automatically updated by WAAVE compliance FDA Disclaimer: The statements made regarding our products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 We assume no responsibility for the improper use of our products.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
 Please consult your health care professional about potential interactions or other possible complications before using any product.
 The Federal Food, Drug, and Cosmetic Act requires this notice.
 Merchants may not ship to military bases.